 Good hair gives us a good feeling – everyone knows that.
 And yet, few people consider the relationship between mental health and hair.
-Many mental health conditions can cause thinning or unhealthy hair, forming a cycle of damage to self-esteem that may seem difficult to escape.
-This four-part blog series focuses on four mental health conditions as they impact your hair, and what can be done to help.
+Many mental health conditions coincide with thinning or unhealthy hair, including stress, anxiety, eating disorders, and depression.

 However, for low mood to cross the clinical threshold into depression, a number of criteria need to be met.
-Sufferers must have experienced low mood consistently for a period of at least two weeks; they may feel tired and fed-up, be pessimistic about the future, and in some cases experience thoughts of death or suicide.
+Sufferers must have experienced low mood consistently for a period of at least two weeks.
+They may feel tired and fed-up, be pessimistic about the future, and in some cases experience thoughts of death or suicide.

 Depression is a serious mental health condition which requires treatment.
-For information and support, visit //www.mind.org.uk/.
+For information and support, visit https://www.mind.org.uk/.

 Simply fill in your details in the form below and we'll get in touch with you shortly.